-Stem cell or bone marrow transplant is a way of giving very high dose chemotherapy, sometimes with whole body radiotherapy.
-Only a handful of stem cell or bone marrow transplants are carried out each year for chronic lymphocytic leukaemia.
+Stem cell or bone marrow transplant is a way of giving very high dose chemotherapy.
+You also sometimes have whole body radiotherapy.
+It isn't a common treatment for chronic lymphocytic leukaemia (CLL).

-You are most likely to have a transplant if your leukaemia has come back quite quickly after your initial treatment.
+- your leukaemia has come back quite quickly after your initial treatment

 Bone marrow is a spongy material that fills the bones.